-- With the HDR Art scene, the settings below are configured automatically.
-LED: Off - Shooting with this REC mode makes the shooting range narrower than normal. - The desired effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this REC mode may not be able to produce the desired result. - Movie recording is disabled while shooting with Art Shot. - · Sample images shown on Art Shot scene screens were not shot with this camera. - An image shot with an Art Shot scene cannot be converted to a normal image without the Art Shot effect.
+- With the HDR Art scene, the settings below are configured automatically. - LED: Off - The image range of certain scenes is narrower than normal. - The desired effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this REC mode may not be able to produce the desired result. - Movie recording is disabled while shooting with Art Shot. - Sample images shown on Art Shot scene screens were not shot with this camera. - An image shot with an Art Shot scene cannot be converted to a normal image without the Art Shot effect.